Bottling up Amalfi

 Limoncello, the intensely-flavoured liqueur is a beloved aperitivo or digestivo, that is practically synonymous with Amalfi.
 Enjoyed before or after many a lunch and dinner and often made by mamma (or la nonna!), each family has their own coveted artisanal recipe and each restaurant inevitably peddles their own variation.
 Traditionally, it is served well-chilled and neat in an ice-cold cordial glass.
 Take note however, the homemade artisanal version of Limoncello is not to be confused with the mass-produced imitations that have made the famous citrus concoction a booming commercial business worldwide.
 Traditional farming methods and fruit varieties ensure that the true and authentic Limoncello stands apart from its industrial cousins.

-Traces can also be found to the island of Capri where the now-famous nonna, Signora Maria Antonia Farace tended to lush lemon and orange groves in her garden in Anacapri.
-Owner of the Mariantonia guesthouse, she would serve the limonillo (Capri dialect for the liqueur) to her guests.
-Post WWI, her grandson opened a restaurant and bar nearby, where he continued the tradition by serving the homemade liqueur using his grandmother’s traditional recipe.
-Fast-forward to 1988 when Maria Antonia’s great grandson, Massimo Canale made it official with the registry of his small artisanal production and business, Limoncello di Capri S.r.l.
+The island of Capri has its own turn-of-the-century claim where a now-famous nonna, Signora Maria Antonia Farace, tended to lush lemon and orange groves in her garden in Anacapri.
+Owner of the Mariantonia guesthouse, Nonna Maria Antonia would serve the limonillo (Capri dialect for the liqueur).
+Following the Great War, her grandson continued the tradition when he opened a restaurant and bar, serving the homemade liqueur using his grandmother’s personal recipe.
+Fast-forward nearly a century to1988 when Massimo Canale, Maria Antonia’s great grandson, registered the recipe and a small artisanal production and business, Limoncello di Capri S.r.l.